LiteQSign: Lightweight and Quantum-Safe Signatures for Heterogeneous IoT Applications: Performance Analysis and Comparison

-\underline{\em $\bullet$ Energy Consumption:} The high signing efficiency translates into better energy awareness on low-end IoT devices.
-To demonstrate the potential of \infhors, in Figure \ref{fig:energy}, we profiled the battery depletion with respect to the signing operations.
-Specifically, we plot the battery status while solely performing signature generation operations on the 8-bit ATxmega128A1 MCU.
-Remind that, to the best of our knowledge, none of the selected NIST PQC signatures have an open-source implementation available on such resource-limited devices (i.e., 8-bit microcontrollers).
+Remind that, to the best of our knowledge, none of the selected NIST PQC signature standards have an open-source implementation available on resource-limited devices (i.e., 8-bit microcontrollers).
 The most prominent PQ alternatives with a reported performance on this platform are $\text{HiMQ-3}^{\text{big}}$ \cite{shim2020high} and BLISS-I \cite{ducas2013lattice}.
 We also included the most efficient ECC-based alternative Ed25519 and the widely-used ECDSA in our energy comparison to assess \infhors~performance with respect to (pre-quantum) conventional schemes.
-Figure \ref{fig:energy} showcases that \infhors~offer the longest battery lifetime when only the cryptographic computation is considered.
-Hence, we confirm that \infhors~is the most suitable signature scheme for highly resource-constrained IoT devices.
-We foresee that this finding will benefit implantable medical devices (e.g., a cardiac monitor) when device replacement requires an implant procedure.
+Our energy analysis showcases that $\infhors$ offer the longest battery lifetime when only the cryptographic computation is considered.
+Hence, we confirm that $\infhors$ is the most suitable signature scheme for highly resource-constrained IoT devices.